coderaiser/putout/docs/operators.md

 - Import every exported function from the JS module (e.g. `'../lib/traverse.js'`)
 - Call each function with an invalid argument (e.g. a number `5`)
 - Annotate each call with `// THROWS <expected error message>`
+- Add a blank line before each `// THROWS` comment for readability
 - Test at least:
   - Wrong number of arguments -> `Expected 2 arguments, but got 1`
   - Wrong argument type -> `Argument of type 'number' is not assignable to parameter of type '...'`